microshare/microshare.github.io/docs/2/technical/data-format/microshare-standards.md

 ##### > [Standards Data Table](./#3-standards-data-table)

 Information about the device itself that provided the data is sometimes given, including the device id and the battery of this sensor if it sends it in the payload.
-Comme par exemple :
+For Example:

 ```
 "device": {